ArtFlag/recipes/docs/savoury/tortillas.md

 1. Lay out cooked tortillas on a baking sheet and let them cool slightly before placing them in a tortilla warmer or closed container.

+## Shortening tortillas

+- 1 ¾ cups all-purpose flour
+- ¾ teaspoon salt
+- ¼ teaspoon baking powder
+- ¼ cup vegetable shortening
+- ½ cup hot water

+1. Whisk flour, salt, and baking powder together in a large bowl.
+Add vegetable shortening and work into flour mixture using a pastry cutter until it resembles coarse crumbs.

+1. Form a well in the middle of flour mixture and mix in lukewarm water.
+Work flour and water mixture together with a fork and transfer to a cutting board.

+1. Knead until a smooth, soft dough is formed, about 3 minutes.
+Add more flour if dough is too sticky.

+1. Place more flour on cutting board, cover dough with bowl, and let rest for 15 minutes.

+1. Cut ball of dough into eight equal parts and cover until needed.

+1. Roll out balls of dough either by hand or with a tortilla press.

+1. Heat a large skillet over medium-high heat.
+Place flattened tortilla in skillet and cook until it begins to bubble, about 1 minute.
+Flip tortilla over and cook for an additional minute.
+Flip again and cook for 1 more minute.
+Repeat with remaining dough.